 Duong Lam village ancient house

 Ancient house in Duong Lam village is surrounded by wall.
 The locals made exit and entrance facing the lane.
-The yard is in the center of the house’s precinct.
-The yard is opposite the main house which isn”t face the land directly.
+The yard is in the centre of the house’s precinct.
+The yard is opposite the main house which isn’t face the land directly.
 The well is on the side of the yard.

 The house’s precinct is often in shaped “rectangular” and the gate is located at the side of precinct, instead of facing directly the main house.

 The traditional house in Northern part of Vietnam is usually five spans wide and three spans deep.
-There are a various of eaves depending on the building.
-Vietnamese sometime convert the space under the eaves to interior space by placing fittings or brick walls made of laterite
+There are various of eaves depending on the building.
+Vietnamese sometimes convert the space under the eaves to interior space by placing fittings or brick walls made of laterite

 Looking from the front, the sturdy flat tiled roof and the row of columns under the eaves look really amazing.
 The wooden partition and fittings are also distinctive.
 We sometime seen the side room is surrounded by brick walls.